neonspectra/rogue-trader-setting-handout/README.md

-# Warhammer 40k: Rogue Trader // Setting One-Pager Handout
+# Rogue Trader // Setting One-Pager Handout // Warhammer 40k
 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

-This handout is intended for use as an introductory primer for people getting into [Rogue Trader, the tabletop roleplaying game by Fantasy Flight Games](https://wh40k.lexicanum.com/wiki/Rogue_Trader_Core_Rulebook).
+This handout an introductory primer for the setting of [Rogue Trader](https://wh40k.lexicanum.com/wiki/Rogue_Trader_Core_Rulebook), a tabletop roleplaying game by Fantasy Flight Games set in the [Warhammer 40,000](https://en.wikipedia.org/wiki/Warhammer_40,000) sci-fi universe.
+Please feel free to print off and use this with new players at your table.
+Or, you can fork this repo, compile it yourself, and make your own fluffy in-universe-style documents to do as you please with.

+**Disclaimer:** Warhammer 40,000 is a trademark and product of [Games Workshop](https://www.warhammer.com/en-CA/home).
 This repo is an unlicensed fan work and is not associated with or endorsed by Games Workshop.
-Please feel free to use it at your table or fork this repo, compile it yourself, and make your own fluffy in-universe style documents with it.
+Please don't sue me.

 <p align="center">
   <img src="sample/thumb-pg1.png" alt="Thumbnail - Page 1" width="200"/>